jacktrip/jacktrip/docs/Install.md

 # Installation
 ## Linux
 On Linux the easiest way to install JackTrip is to use the distribution's package manager.
+However, this may not be the most up-to-date version.
+For the most recent version, go to the Github releases page below.

 === "Fedora"